ammohq/ammokit/README.md

 Basic "decoupled application" starter project with a Django REST Framework backend and a React frontend.
 Frontend styling is done with semantic-ui.

+Check the backend- and frontend-README files for more info.

 ### Minimal requirements
 ```
 Python 3.6+